Unpacking Netlify:

 Netlify's scalability and cost-effectiveness make it an affordable solution for businesses of all sizes.
 But what makes Netlify and its serverless architecture the best alternative to traditional platforms and deployment technologies?

-• Cost-effective: First and foremost, modern Jamstack hosting platforms save you effort – and, therefore, time.
+• Cost-effective: First and foremost, modern composable hosting platforms save you effort – and, therefore, time.
 You don’t need DevOps engineers; your developers don’t need to explore the set-up procedures.
 As a result, you get a maximum website performance with minimal effort.
 And Netlify pricing model allows businesses to only pay for the resources they require, eliminating the need for costly infrastructure upgrades.

 • Good for collaboration: Netlify allows teams to set up access controls, granting different levels of permission to different team members, ensuring that everyone can collaborate effectively.
 It provides a tool for managing teams which allows administrators to invite and manage members, delegate tasks, and monitor project progress.